 68% of calls to the helpline are made at night and weekends.

 The Silver Line is a helpline and friendship service for people aged 55 and over.

 The Silver Line Helpline is free to callers.
 All costs of calls are covered by The Silver Line.
 We rely entirely on donations from organisations and people who care about the welfare and safety of older people.
 Find out more about how to support The Silver line here.

-In cases of abuse or neglect, with the callers’ permission, we will involve specialist safeguarding organisations such as Action on Elder Abuse or Social Services.
+The Silver Line is a confidential helpline.
+Callers are free to express their feelings, and describe their lives honestly, and can trust us to respect their privacy.
+In cases of abuse or neglect, with the callers’ permission, we will involve specialist safeguarding organisations such as Action on Elder Abuse or the appropriate social services team.

 If callers would like to be put in touch with a Silver Line Friend, they can enjoy a regular weekly friendship telephone call.
 Silver Line Friends are volunteers who have contacted The Silver Line because they enjoy talking to older people.
 Calls are free for both parties, as costs are covered by The Silver Line through donations.
 It is not a counselling service and Silver Line Friends will not meet, or know the telephone numbers of the people they speak to.